John Vivian, 4th Baron Swansea: Personal life and family

-An obituary in the Times described Swansea as "a mild and private man", with a slight stammer.
+An obituary in The Times described Swansea as "a mild and private man", with a slight stammer.
 He was a freemason, serving as provincial grand master for the organisation's South Wales eastern division: he was awarded the Grand Master's Order of Service to Masonry.
 He also worked for the publisher Alvin Redman.

 Swansea was married twice: firstly, in 1956, to Miriam Caccia-Birch, from New Zealand.
 They had two daughters and, in 1957, a son, Richard Anthony Hussey Vivian, who later succeeded to the title of Baron Swansea.
 In 1966, Swansea sold Caer Beris, the family's ancestral seat near Builth Wells in Powys; by the late 1960s, he was living primarily in London.
-Following a divorce in 1973, he married Lucy Temple Richards (née Gough), daughter of the Anglican archbishop Hugh Gough, in 1982.
+Following a divorce in 1973, he married Lucy Temple Richards, daughter of the Anglican archbishop Hugh Gough, in 1982.
 A 1996 profile in the South Wales Evening Post described him as living in "a small Chelsea flat dwarfed by outsized family heirlooms", and as having the same orthopaedic surgeon as the Queen Mother.
 Swansea died on 27 June 2005.